 We operate with what we call language pairs.
 We do this because translation works in one direction, and while it’s perfectly possible that you can work with translations the other way round, you will need to prove it as a separate skill.
 For example - if you have the ability to edit translations from English to French, it doesn’t necessarily mean that you can translate French to English.

-You’ll need to add your email address at this stage.
+After this, you’ll need to add your email address.
 Please make sure you use an email address that is associated with your PayPal or Payoneer account if you have one - read more here.
 Once your account has been created, we cannot change your email address.
 After this, please let us know your linguist background and what motivates you to work from Unbabel.